gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-04.md

 Mostly.

-On the fourth day – [[The Today-Day]] – you talk to the coffee machine.
+On the fourth day – [[The-Today-Day]] – you talk to the coffee machine.
 And the air; you let words float into thin air to see if it responds.

 It does not. (might have to wait until day 16, maybe?
 When psychosis has had time to fully form)